cloneforyou/Time-serious/readme.md

 #Time Serious

-## Time Serious is an [editors lab hackathon project](http://www.walkleys.com/editorslab/) which takes a data input, analyses it, and outputs a news report in natural language, with publication-ready graphics.
+## Time Serious is an [editors lab hackathon project](http://www.walkleys.com/editorslab/) built in two days which takes a data input, analyses it, and outputs a news report in natural language, with publication-ready graphics.
 [Here's the working - but buggy - demo](https://timeserious.herokuapp.com/).

 ### The problem